 The Legal Practice Course is designed for applicants who are currently studying or have obtained their Qualifying Law Degrees (QLD/LLB) or Graduate Diploma in Law (GDL) in the UK or for those who have been admitted as a Fellow of the Chartered Institute of Legal Executives (FILEx).

-Please refer to the Solicitors Regulation Authority (SRA) website for a list of the institutions that offer qualifying law degrees together with the award titles of the qualifying degrees: (https://sra.org.uk/students/courses/qualifying-law-degree-providers.page)
+Please refer to the Solicitors Regulation Authority (SRA) website for a list of the institutions that offer qualifying law degrees together with the award titles of the qualifying degrees.

-The LPC is not designed for students who have studied law degrees outside of the UK – unless it was in collaboration with a UK institution such as the University of London.
+The LPC is not designed for students who have studied law degrees outside of the UK – unless the degree has been recognised by the UK QAA and has been awarded in collaboration with a UK institution such as the University of London.

 To be eligible to apply for the LPC you must have:

 The steps to qualification on the LPC route are set out below.

 There are two entry points to the LPC route - either via a Qualifying Law Degree (QLD) or through a law conversion course, commonly known as the Graduate Diploma in Law (GDL).
 The GDL route is gradually being phased out in favour of a new route based on the Solicitors Qualifying Examination (SQE) coming into effect in 2021.
 Preparatory courses for the SQE will be available from the 1st of October 2020 and the route is outlined in further detail below.